Adding New Packages to Existing Script Languages

 -

-Adding Java files (.jar) to a Java UDF
+Adding JAR files to a Java UDF

-bucket named javalib.
+.
 The corresponding local bucket path would look like the following: /buckets/bfsdefault/javalib/libphonenumber-4.2.jar

 .